connordelacruz/git-workflow/README.rst

     git config --global workflow.initials cd

-For more information, see the `Configs`_ section below.
+For more information, see the `Git Configurations`_ section below.

 (Optional) Enable Tab Completion for Workflow Commands